 Tools for movement ecology

 Technology has been a major driver in movement ecology.
-Literature reviews highlight a growing trend in the amount and variety of tracking devices, which are becoming more afordable, with more-efficient parametrization for battery saving and shrinking in size (Thums et al. (2018), Kays et al. (2015), Harcourt et al. (2019)).
-Here we categorized tracking device observations as accelerometer, acoustic telemetry (referred to as “acoustic”), body condition measurements (“body conditions”), encounter observations (“encounter”), GPS, light loggers, pressure data, radar, radio telemetry, satellite and video/image (“video”).
-Details of these categories and the analysis are in Supp.
+Past reviews have highlighted a growing trend in the amount and variety of tracking devices, which are becoming more affordable, with more-efficient parametrization for battery saving which have enabled reductions in size and increases in the number of fixes recorded (Thums et al. (2018), Kays et al. (2015), Harcourt et al. (2019)).
+Here we categorized tracking device observations as accelerometer, acoustic telemetry (referred to as “acoustic”), body condition measurements (“body condition”), encounter observations (“encounter”), GPS, light loggers, pressure data, radar, radio telemetry, satellite and video/image (“video”).
+Details of these categories and the analysis are provided in Supp.
 Mat.
-Throughout this last decade, GPS has not only remained the most popular device in movement studies, but its use has increased (in proportion to the total number of studies, see Fig. 3).
+Throughout the last decade, GPS has not only remained the most popular device in movement studies, but its use has increased (as a proportion of the total number of studies, see Fig. 3).
 This is likely due to the development of smaller and more efficient devices, which make them a good option for small and medium size animals (Kays et al. (2015)), particularly mammals and birds (see Fig. S10 and S11 in Supp.Mat.).
 GPS could also be replacing radio telemetry (Allan et al. (2018)), which has been experiencing a decreasing trend.
-On the other hand, the use of accelerometers and video is becoming more popular in the field, allowing for finer spatio-temporal resolution movement data (Fig. 3).
+On the other hand, the use of accelerometers and video is becoming more popular, allowing for finer spatio-temporal resolution movement data (Fig. 3).

 {Fig.3.
 Proportion of papers of each year using each type of device}

-The increasing volumes and diversity of movement data obtained through these tracking devices require appropriate software tools for data management, processing and analysis (Urbano et al. (2010), Joo et al. (2020)).
+The increasing volume and diversity of movement data obtained through these tracking devices require appropriate software tools for data management, processing and analysis (Urbano et al. (2010), Joo et al. (2020)).
 We evaluated the use of 36 software (Supp.Mat) and found a marked growing trend in the use of R and a decreasing trend in the use of the other 5 most popular software (i.e. ArcGIS, Matlab, SPSS and SAS) (Fig. 4).
-In another study in the field of ecology, the same pattern in reported R usage was observed (Lai et al. (2019)).
+In another study of ecology in general, the same pattern in reported R usage was observed (Lai et al. (2019)).
 In both cases, the popularity of R ten years ago was very low (>10% of the papers used it) and now the majority of articles have reported using it.
-At least for movement ecology, these findings could be an indication of a homogeneization process towards R. R does not only have more than 50 packages to process and analyze movement (Joo et al. (2020)), but it also offers a free and software environment to program and create new methods, share them and improve them, facilitating transparency, collaboration and reproducibility (Lowndes et al. (2017)).
+At least for movement ecology, these findings could be an indication of a homogeneization process towards R. R does not only have more than 50 packages to process and analyze movement (Joo et al. (2020)), but it also offers a free software environment to program and create new methods, share them and improve them, facilitating transparency, collaboration and reproducibility (Lowndes et al. (2017)).
 R also leverages all languages by allowing access to other languages internally (e.g. C, python, Fortran, etc.).
-While there is a possibility that other free and open software could eventually increase their popularity in movement ecology, the evidence shows that it will not occur in the foreseeable future (Fig. 4).
+While there is a possibility that other free and open software could eventually increase in popularity, it is unlikely to happen in the foreseeable future (Fig. 4).

 {Fig.4.
 Proportion of papers of each year using each software (12 most mentioned software)}